Philips 4K Ultra HD Smart Range of Televisions Now Available on Flipkart.com

 Ambilight 3-sided (Exclusive to the 65" Television)

 With Philips Ambilight, movies and games feel more immersive.
 Music gets a light show.
 And the screen will feel bigger than it is.
-Intelligent LEDs around the edges of the TV cast onscreen colours onto the walls, and into the room, in real time.
+Intelligent LEDs around the edges of the TV cast on-screen colors onto the walls, and into the room, in real-time.
 One gets perfectly tuned ambient lighting.
 And one more reason to love the TV.

 HDR Plus (Exclusive to the 65" Television)